-1. Very often things just are not as bad as they appear at first.
+1. Very often things just are not as bad as they first appear.
 The immediate reaction can be the “news” or “event’ or “result” is terrible thing and the consequences are dire.
 Almost always, once the emotion goes out of the thinking, and the facts are examined things are just not that bad!

 2. Volatile reactions lead to bad results.
 A knee jerk decision, a spur of the moment reaction can cause damage that is hard to recover from.
-An immediate reaction in a “heated” argument might lead you to say things you will later regret.
-A knee jerk reaction to a situation can have the same result.
+An immediate reaction in a “heated” argument (or situation) might lead you to say things you will later regret.
 It is ALWAYS better to take a few deep breaths, let the emotion go and give a measured response. very often you are better to walk away before the emotions get too great and continue the conversation when cooler heads prevail.

 I can look back on situations that really upset me at the time and be amazed just how well they have worked out.

 I can also look back on situations knowing how close I came to “reacting” poorly and know in hindsight that I would have regretted that action.